MyEcoria/DogeNano-Explorer/README.md

 You can also log live transactions by taking reference to archive.html.

-`Note: Sorry for the css :(`
+> Written from scratch.
+Help to improve it by making pr, will make more releases soon ^^ `Note: Sorry for the css :(`

 Get your dogenano before its too late!